 Cultural explanation and organizational crime

-and organizational crime - Braithwaite, John
+Criminological theory and organizational crime - Braithwaite, John

 Abstract: To understand the circumstances that lead to organizational crime, we need to consider the insights of strain theories on the distribution of legitimate and illegitimate opportunities, of labeling theory on the way stigmatization can foster criminal subculture formation, of subcultural theory as applied to organized business subcultures of resistance to regulation, and of social control theory.

 organizational crime and organizational criminology - Lippens R.